What is a startup pitch deck?

 • Include: names, roles, 1-2 most relevant credentials per person, any notable exits or domain expertise, and the complementarity of the team's skills

-• Address obvious gaps honestly: if you are missing a technical co-founder, say so and explain your plan to close that gap
+• Address obvious gaps honestly: if you are missing a technical co-founder, say so and explain your plan to close that gap.
+Our team building guide covers the 'one team' mentality and complementary skill composition

-• Advisors can strengthen a team slide when they are genuinely involved and credible in your domain—not if they are simply names collected for optics
+• Advisors can strengthen a team slide when they are genuinely involved and credible in your domain - not when they are simply names collected for optics

 • At seed stage, many investors will tell you they bet on the team more than the idea: a great team with a mediocre idea will pivot; a mediocre team with a great idea will struggle

+How much should you ask for in a pitch deck, and how do you present the use of funds?
+Be concrete.
 The ask slide is your closing argument and your business case rolled into one.
 It must state exactly how much you are raising, what you will spend it on, and what specific milestones those funds will unlock.
-Vagueness on the ask signals either unclear strategy or lack of preparation—both are red flags.
+'Reach 1,000 paying customers and $50K MRR in 18 months' is a fundable plan.
+'Growth and marketing' is a wish list.

 • State the exact amount: 'Raising $2.5M Seed Round' is professional.
 'Raising somewhere between $1M and $5M' signals you have not done the financial modeling.